kamrik/IntroText/labs/lab_11_SQL.md

 Gain experience running simple SQL `SELECT` queries

 ## Submission Process
-Follow the assignment invitation link
+Follow the assignment invitation link:
 https://classroom.github.com/a/VoSTPPpH

-In the repo created by GtiHub Classroom modify the `queries.sql` file.
+In the repo created by GitHub Classroom, modify the `queries.sql` file.
 It will be auto-graded on each commit.

-## Step 1 - open the database in sqliteonline.com
+## Step 1 - Open the database in sqliteonline.com
 Open the practice SQLite database using the link below.
 You should see the Courses and Assignments tables in the left panel.

 https://sqliteonline.com/#urldb=https://raw.githubusercontent.com/kamrik/IntroText/refs/heads/main/examples/sql/t177.db

-If you are curious, this DB was initialized using this file - [t177.sql](../examples/sql/t177.sql)
+If you are curious, this database was initialized using this file - [t177.sql](../examples/sql/t177.sql)

 ## Step 2 - Run some queries to get started
 Run each of the following SELECT queries.
 Observe the output and try to understand it.

-To execute a query on sqliteonline.com you can either press `Shift-Enter` on the keyboard or click the green triangle `▶ Run` button at the top of the page.
+To execute a query on sqliteonline.com, you can either press `Shift-Enter` on the keyboard or click the green triangle `▶ Run` button at the top of the page.

 ```sql